cashapp/spirit/USAGE.md

 When set to `TRUE`, Spirit will perform a checksum of the data in the table after the copy phase.
 This is a good way to ensure that the copy phase was successful, but it does add some overhead to the process.
 When you resume-from-checkpoint, Spirit will only run with the checksum enabled (regardless of your configuration).
 This is because it can not rely on duplicate-key errors to detect issues in the copy phase if the DDL included adding a new `UNIQUE` key.

 The checksum typically adds about 10-20% of additional time to the migration, but it is recommended to always leave it enabled.
-A failed checksum will cause spirit to exit with a non-zero exit code, and means that there is either:
+A failed checksum will cause Spirit to exit with a non-zero exit code, and means that there is either:
 - A bug in Spirit
 - A bug in MySQL
 - Hardware errors